Turn of 16th Century

 Tulsidas is considered to be one of the greatest of the Hindu saints of India.
 He is is considered to be one of the most famous representatives of the Bhakti school of Hinduism.

-Details of his early life are life are a bit sketch.
+Details of his early life are life are a bit sketchy.
 Some say that he was born in 1589, while others say that it was in 1532.
 There is however, an agreement that he was born in Rajpur India, in present day Uttar Pradesh.
 He was born to Atmaram Shukla Dube and his wife Hulsi.
 As a younster, his name was Tulsiram and / or Ram Bola.
 (Even today in India it is not unusual for a person to have different names, at different times of their life, and to different people).

 His introduction into the principals of the bhakti school came when Tulsidas was a young boy in Sukar-Khet.
 There he heard the story of Rama, which would form the basis for much of his later literary work.
 This was from Narhari Das who was a very influential saint.